syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

 At present we are not supporting macOS {{ site.product.short_name }} on our [[official repository|gh-syslog-ng]] on GitHub.
 However, you can compile {{ site.product.short_name }} yourself following this guide.

-**Note:** The guide is tested on ARM macOS Sonoma 14.6.1, Ventura 13.4, and Intel macOS Monterey 12.6.6 machines, we do our bests to keep it update, but your actual system may require additional steps or slightly different settings.
+**NOTE:** The guide is tested on ARM macOS Sonoma 14.6.1, Ventura 13.4, and Intel macOS Monterey 12.6.6 machines, we do our bests to keep it update, but your actual system may require additional steps or slightly different settings.
-{: .notice}
+{: .notice--primary}

 ## Compiling from source